Ap6pack/Ap6pack/README.md

 # Portfolio
 Full Stack Web Developer Portfolio
 Feel free to check out, pull, comment or ask a question.
-I am self-taught and this a personal project to showcase my web development and programming skill. http://www.Ap6pack.github.io/dist , this is the live website.
+I am self-taught and this a personal project to showcase my web development and programming skill.
+This is a link to my hosted portfolio http://www.Ap6pack.github.io/dist .